TechCea/TechCea/README.md

 > I’m always eager to learn and grow.
 Whether it's exploring new frameworks or enhancing my design skills, I'm committed to continuous improvement.
 <br />

 - 🌱 &nbsp;I'm currently studying for Bsc.
-(Hons.) in IT at University of Moratuwa
+(Hons.) in IT at Unicaes University
 - :computer: &nbsp;Connect with me on **[LinkedIn]**
 - 📫 How to reach me **jav.alarconcea@gnail.com**
 - 📝 I studied at Ananda College